-During the year the Company engaged in one financial instrument which resulted in \$74 thousands recorded as finance income.
-(2012: four financial instruments resulted in \$662 thousands recorded as finance income).
+During the year the Company engaged in two financial instruments which resulted in \$218 thousands recorded as finance expenses.
+(2013: one financial instruments resulted in \$74 thousands recorded as finance income).

 (g) Interest rate risk management

 The Group is exposed to interest rate risk because entities in the Group borrow funds at both fixed and floating interest rates.
 The risk is managed by the Group by maintaining an appropriate mix between fixed and floating rate borrowings.